 Automatic suppression of redundant Signals

-CSE suppresses redundant Signals to prevent generation of multiple, virtually identical Insights.
-For information about how this works, see Redundant Signal suppression in the Insight Generation Process topic.
+Cloud SIEM suppresses redundant Signals to prevent the generation of multiple, virtually identical Insights.
+For information about how this works, see Redundant Signal suppression.